Takerman/app-portfolio/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.2.5 =
+* Fixed span tag appearing in WooCommerce Orders in WP Dashboard
+* Fixed warnings from The Event Calendar about SQL commands
+* Fixed errors appearing in logs when using custom integration code

 = 2.2.4 =
 * Prevent automatic translation of names and addresses in WooCommerce emails
 * Added external function for devs to easily create custom language switchers: trp_custom_language_switcher